vic-ma/howtodismantle.github.io/_posts/2024-03-07-Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.md

 In this case, the JPath expression is `order_header.order_no`.
 The JPath block extracts the field `order_no`, which is hierarchically bound to the order header `order_header`.
 So this expression returns the value `ORD123456`.

-The third parameter of this JPath block is a string that is returned by the block in case the JPath expression points to a non-exiting data point.
+The third parameter of this JPath block is a string that is returned by the block if the JPath expression points to a non-exiting data point.
 So it's easy to handle the situation where the JSON doesn't look like what you expect.

 ![image](/assets/2024-03-07/010.png)